skishp/HighPerformanceComputing/session11/exercise/README.md

 * releasing storage
 It only provides a view to a larger matrix.
 This approach is known as `MVC` pattern, where MCV is an acronym for model,viewer and controller.

-* What happens if an entirel different type is passed to `print_matrix` (for example 1) instead of a matrix variable?
+* What happens if an entire different type is passed to `print_matrix` (for example 1) instead of a matrix variable?
-* Is it possible to have a MatrixView object that referes to another MatrixView object?
+* Is it possible to have a MatrixView object that refers to another MatrixView object?
 * Fix the `init_matrix` template function such that it works also for instances of MatrixView.
 * By default, C++ offers a copy constructor and an assignment operator for each class which actually copies all individual object variables from m to data.
 Is it advisable to accept the default implementations for the matrix class?
 Is it a problem for the MatrixView class?
 If you want to inhibit a default implementation just add the declaration with a = delete construct at its end.
 The following example inhibits the copy constructor and assignment operator for Matrix:
 ```